 I pack the same way for a one week cruise as I do for being gone 3, 4 or 5 weeks.
 Basically I take one weeks worth of clothes.
 I make sure everything is washable.
 If I have to wash it in a sink, I could.
 The jeans might take a while to dry, but that’s why I have a spare pair of pants.
 And yes, if I only take one week of clothing and I’m gone longer then that I expect to do laundry somehow.
 I may wash stuff in the sink, use the on ship laundry services (for a fee) or find the ship laundromat.

-In looking for ideas I came across a blog (one of many), The Vivienne Files.
-This blog has some great ideas for putting together clothes for trips.
-These wardrobes are mainly for women’s clothes but she has some great ideas.
-I’m thinking about changing up some of my packing after viewing her ideas.
-If she is not your style, check Pinterest for ideas, or any search websites or blogs.
+In looking for ideas I came across blogs (you will find many), The Vivienne Files, and Wardrobe Oxygen.
+These blog have some great ideas for putting together clothes for trips.
+These wardrobes are mainly for women’s clothes but they have some great ideas.
+I’m thinking about changing up some of my packing after viewing their ideas.
+If they are not your style, check Pinterest for ideas, or search websites or blogs.

 This is a basic run down of how I get ready for a trip.
 This is what I do whether its a 3 day jaunt somewhere, or a longer trip.